patrykpilek/php-for-beginners/README.md

   - Delete the article record using PDO
   - Insert a ndw article record using PDO and get the ID if the new record
 - [ ] Authentication Using the Database
+  - Create a user class and method to authenticate a user
 - [ ] Class Autoloading
 - [ ] Site Administration
 - [ ] Pagination